 7. Hip Flexor Strains: Maintaining Flexibility

-Hip flexor strains are common in football due to the sudden changes in direction and explosive movements required in the sport.
+Hip flexor strains are common in football because of the sudden changes in direction and explosive movements the sport demands.

 Symptoms of a hip flexor strain include: